$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Topological model with embedded Lagrangians

 \

-We remind the form of the classes that lead to the model with embedded Lagrangians, as well as the paths which prescribe their lifts.

-Using the relation presented in equation \eqref{eq:3} together with the properties from equation \eqref{eq:4} and equation \eqref{eq:5}, we conclude that we want to show the following equality of intersection forms:
+We remind the definition of the geometric supports that led to the model with embedded Lagrangians (from Theorem \ref{T:unified}), as well as the paths which prescribe their lifts: Using the relation presented in equation \eqref{eq:3} together with the properties from equation \eqref{eq:4} and equation \eqref{eq:5}, we conclude that it is enough to show the following. \begin{lemma} There is an equality between the following intersection forms:

-We remark that the classes presented above are given by the same geometric submanifolds in the base configuration space, namely $\bar{U}_{0,i_1,...,i_{n-1},N-1-i_{n-1},...,N-1-i_1}$ and $G_n^N$, but they differ by the choice of the lift.
+\end{lemma} \begin{proof} The classes presented above are given by the same geometric submanifolds in the base configuration space, namely but they differ by the corresponding choices of the lifts.
 In the next part we will show that this difference does not affect the intersection pairing.

-We start with the classes Having in mind that they have the same support in the configuration space, this shows that they differ by an element from the deck transformations.
-More precisely, it follows that there exist a monomial in the ring of Laurent polynomials $\alpha(i_1,...,i_{n-1})\in \Z[x^{\pm 1}, d^{\pm 1}]$ such that:
+We start with the classes Since they have the same geometric support in the configuration space, the two classes differ by an element of the deck transformations.
+More precisely, it exists a monomial in the ring of Laurent polynomials $\gamma(i_1,...,i_{n-1})\in \Z[x^{\pm 1}, d^{\pm 1}]$ such that: